bmw-software-engineering/lobster/README.md

 and requirements coverage, which is essential for meeting standards such as ISO 26262.

-This repository contains the prototype for LOBSTER, which is a key ingredient to make [TRLC](https://github.com/bmw-software-engineering/trlc/) and other supported tools more useful.
+This repository contains LOBSTER, which is a key ingredient to make [TRLC](https://github.com/bmw-software-engineering/trlc/) and other supported tools more useful.